Geography of Bermuda: Native terrestrial ecology

 Bermuda's ecology has been altered radically since the 16th century by humans and the plants and animals they introduced.
 Some species had actually become extinct long before this, including the short-tailed albatross, a species which occurs today only in the northern Pacific Ocean.

 Flora

+Forest cover is around 20% of the total land area, equivalent to 1,000 hectares (ha) of forest in 2020, which was unchanged from 1990.
+Of 165 plant species found in Bermuda today, 14 are endemic, and 25 are endangered.